MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 ### Coding skills assessment

 Next up was the coding skills assessment.
 This was usually done using pair programming.
 We would pick a code kata and see if they could solve it.
-We would use a form called strong pairing where they are the navigator and I am the driver.
-I would get a good idea if they write clean code, can they use a TDD approach, what they would be like to pair with.
+We would use a form called strong pairing where the candidate would be the navigator and the interviewer the driver.
+This would give me a good idea on whether they write clean code.
+Do they use a TDD approach.
+What they would be like to pair with and so on.

 ### Team fit